CrashOverride85/zc95/docs/LuaNotes.md

 * waves.lua - a waves pattern that is slightly more advanced than the inbuilt one.
 For each channel, this varies the frequency between 25Hz and 250Hz and the pulse width between 40us and 200us, with the time taken for each cycle being set per channel on the menu.

+* acc_test.lua - uses the accessory port to cycle between HIGH/LOW on the 3 output lines.
+See "AccIoWrite" section below for more details.
+Doesn't produce any estim output, so not really of any practical use, just a demo of how to use the accessory port.

 ## toggle.lua

 It's probably easier to explain Lua as implemented in the ZC95 by going though one of the example scripts.